Silent Bugs in Deep Learning Frameworks: An Empirical Study of Keras and TensorFlow: Validation and relevance assessment

 \subsubsection{Comparison with traditional bugs}

 We then asked respondents, based on all the questions of the survey and their experience, how problematic they consider silent bugs compared to traditional ones.
-By traditional bugs we mean the ones returning errors or leading to programs hanging on.
-A majority ($\textbf{72,8 \%}$) answered that they found silent bugs to be more problematic.
+By traditional bugs, we mean the ones returning errors or leading to programs hanging on.
+A majority ($\textbf{72.8 \%}$) answered that they found silent bugs to be more problematic.
+These results highlight the results we described previously of the impacts silent bugs can have on programs of users if not taken into account.